grafana/agent/docs/sources/flow/reference/components/loki.source.azure_event_hubs.md

 Note that an Apache Kafka endpoint is not available within the `Basic` pricing plan.
 For more information, see the [Event Hubs pricing page](https://azure.microsoft.com/en-us/pricing/details/event-hubs/).

+Multiple `loki.source.azure_event_hubs` components can be specified by giving them different labels.

 ## Usage

 ```river